 Q: How does Network Discovery function?

-Q: Can I install the Atera agent on all devices discovered by Network Discovery?
+Q: Can I install the Atera Agent on all devices detected by Network Discovery?

 Q: Which devices can be used as a scanning agent for Network Discovery?

-A: Network Discovery scanning can be performed using a Windows agent.
-It is not possible at the moment to run a Network Discovery scan on Mac and Linux devices.
+A: You can scan networks using a Windows device configured as a domain controller or workgroup scanner.
+However, it is not possible to run a Network Discovery scan from macOS or Linux devices.

 Q: What types of networks are compatible with Network Discovery?

 A: Network Discovery is compatible with both Workgroup and Domain networks.
-However, it does not support scanning of Azure Active Directory instances or other cloud environments.
+It supports on-premises environments only and does not scan Azure Active Directory instances or other cloud-based networks.

 Q: How does the scan for Workgroups work?

-A: NMAP is a network scanning tool used to discover hosts and services on a computer network.
+A: Nmap is a network scanning tool used to discover hosts and services on a computer network.
 It works by sending packets and analyzing the responses received from the network devices.
-For more detailed information about NMAP and its role in Network Discovery, please refer to the below article, which provides comprehensive insights into NMAP and its integration with the Network Discovery feature
+For more info, see Nmap and Network Discovery

 Q: How does the scan for a Domain network work?